MicrosoftDocs/iis-docs/iis/contribute.md

+---
+title: "Contributing to the Internet Information Services (IIS) documentation | Microsoft Docs"
+author: shirhatti
+description: "This document covers the process for contributing to the articles and code samples that are hosted on the IIS documentation site." ms.author: soshir ms.date: 5/18/2017 ms.topic: other ms.technology: iis ms.prod: iis msc.type: authoredcontent
+---
 # Contributing to the Internet Information Services (IIS) documentation

 This document covers the process for contributing to the articles and code samples that are hosted on the [IIS documentation site](https://docs.microsoft.com/iis/).
 Contributions may be as simple as typo corrections or as complex as new articles.